 As far as I’m aware, the show never made it to the UK and being 20 I would not have seen it anyway as he quit the show in 2001.
-So I’d imagine this would make him relatively unknown to the crowd I was watching it with.
-I personally know of his existence because of the wonderful documentary ‘Won’t you be my neighbour’ and his speech that single handily saved public service broadcasting in America that has been shared many times on social media.
+So I’d imagine this would make him relatively unknown to the crowd I was watching the film with.

-The entire film is framed as a large episode of the neighbourhood TV show.
+The entire film is framed like a giant episode of the neighbourhood TV show.
 Complete with opening titles sung by Hanks and a full set with him talking directly to the viewer.
 A touch that brought a tear to my eye to see so lovingly recreated on the big screen.
-He goes on to talk about the subject of today’s “show”, his new friend Lloyd.
-This is where the actual dramatic side of the film begins.
+He goes on to talk about the subject of today’s “show”, his new friend Lloyd, where the actual dramatic side of the film begins.

 At this point, the family drama kicks in which at best is serviceable.
-Mr Rogers comes in to help and talk through his issues, teach him a couple lessons like some kind of wholesome Dumbledore.
-It really falls down a lot of notches on the engagement scale when Hanks isn’t present on the screen.
+Mr Rogers comes in to help and talk through his issues, teach him a couple of lessons like some wholesome Dumbledore.
+It falls a lot of notches on the engagement scale when Hanks isn’t present on the screen.
 You don’t feel any real connection to the family, they’re just a filler for when Tom comes in to act circles around everyone with a nuanced recreation of Rogers.
-That isn’t to say its terrible, it just is a bit of a let-down when you look at the film as a whole.
+That isn’t to say its terrible; it just is a bit of a let-down when you look at the film as a whole.

 Overall, the film works as a vehicle for Tom Hanks’ quest for an Oscar nomination, one he rightfully deserves.
-It captures the spirit of the TV show and is a respectable take on Mr Rogers, it is just a shame that he is not in it anywhere near enough and we’re left with some family melodrama that had to work in between Hanks’ schedule.
-I feel Mr Rogers wouldn’t have liked the idea of a film featuring him but personally, I am thankful he’ll be getting a broader appreciation in countries where the neighbourhood didn’t have the opportunity to move in.
+It captures the spirit of the TV show and is a respectable take on Mr Rogers.
+It is just a shame that he is not in it anywhere near enough and we’re left with some family melodrama that had to work in between Hanks’ schedule.
+I feel Mr Rogers wouldn’t have liked the idea of a film featuring him.
+Still, I am thankful he’ll be getting a broader appreciation in countries where the neighbourhood didn’t have the opportunity to move in.